fffergal/pillory/README.md

 **PM101 patched implementation**
-: You patched the implementation of a class or function instead of where it is imported to in the module under test. e.g. "parsers.Parser" where Parser is defined instead of "__main__.Parser" where it is used.
-This means you may not have affected the module under test at all, or you have replaced the target in a way which will affect other code that uses it, which is bad for test isolation (making sure tests don't affect other tests, and that each test tests what is intended and don't change how other parts of the code work).
+: You patched the implementation of a class or function instead of where it is imported to in the module under test. e.g. "parsers.Parser" where Parser is defined instead of "app.Parser" where it is used.
+This means you may not have affected the module under test at all, or you have replaced the target in a way which will affect other code that uses it, which is bad for test isolation (making sure tests don't affect other tests, each test tests only what it intends to, and doesn’t rely on how other parts of the code work).
 There is a warning about not affecting the right module in the [Python Standard Library docs][stdlibdocs], but there is an [even better article by Ned Batchelder][nedbat] explaining how it works and the additional problems with test isolation.